Diellanes/hello-world/README.md

 # hello-world
-"hello world" repository suggested by GitHub Guides
+"hello world" *training* startup repository suggested by GitHub Guides I won't type that crap... __I'm not a fucking hipster...__